 If the link is no longer live you can cross it off your list, (some would also take credit when submitting to Google the reconsideration request).

 If the anchor is an exact match on one of your main search terms then it has to be removed.
-On all the website I have worked more than 50% of the links have been removed.
+On all the websites I have worked more than 50% of the links have been removed.

-Then for me the time consuming parts of the process starts.
+Then for me, the time-consuming parts of the process starts.
 I manually check the rest of the links.
 The links is either good or bad, in this process there is no room for grey areas – this is detox and it can be hard to watch all those links you either paid for or worked for disappear – but if you want this process to work it will have to be thorough, partial or superficial work will not suffice.

 Disavow them all.
 Yes, once I have the list of links that need to be removed I disavow all of them to get the process started.
-This on its own does not work, but it shows intent and Google want you to illustrate all your work.
+This on its own does not work, but it shows intent and Google wants you to illustrate all your work.

 I add all the links I want to remove to either Scrapebox again or to BuzzStream.
 Scrapebox can find email addresses from Whois and Buzzstream will crawl the website to find an email address.
 I like to use both as BuzzStream will also find any social media accounts run by the website which is another way to reach out if I can’t find an email address.